GW190521 as a dynamical capture of two nonspinning black holes: Discussion

-Going beyond the conservative assumptions behind our analysis, future work will explore the impact of spin and of higher waveform multipoles, as well as consider systematic comparisons between our (improved~\cite{Nagar:2021gss}) EOB model and NR simulations.
-The inclusion of additional, physically motivated, degrees of freedom in the model (e.g., BH spins) is expected to strengthen the interpretation of GW190521 as the first observed dynamical capture of two black holes.
+While our analysis selects a two-encounters merger as best-fitting capture scenario (Fig.~\ref{fig:gw190521}), the orbital dynamics of these encounters is rather sensitive to changes in both the conservative and nonconservative part of the dynamics\cite{Nagar:2020xsk}, as also evident from Fig.~11 of\cite{Nagar:2020xsk}.
+Going beyond the conservative assumptions behind our analysis, future work will explore the impact of spin and of higher waveform multipoles, as well as consider systematic comparisons between our (improved\cite{Nagar:2021gss}) EOB model and a larger number of NR simulations.
+The inclusion of additional, physically motivated, degrees of freedom (e.g., BH spins) is expected to further shed light on the nature of GW190521.